samwightt/incident-reports/README.md

 An incident report viewer for 911 emergency calls.

+Please note that this software has no license, you do not have permission to copy it, modify it, redistribute it, or run it in any production applications.
+It is copyrighted by me.
+Thanks!

 ## Setup

 1. On macOS, [download and install the latest LTS of Node.js](https://nodejs.org/en).